 Every year since 2018, someone has declared that backlinks are “dead.”
 Every year, the data says otherwise.
 As of 2026, backlinks remain one of the most consistently weighted signals in Google’s ranking system — but their function has evolved from a simple vote-counting mechanism to a trust verification system.

 What has stayed constant — and actually grown more important — is the value of genuine editorial backlinks.
 These are links that appear because another site’s editor or author chose to reference your content as a useful, credible resource.
 They cannot be manufactured at scale.
 They have to be earned through original content, demonstrated expertise, and consistent topical authority.
+The 7 SEO trends defining 2026 all point in the same direction — authority earned through genuine expertise compounds, while authority manufactured through shortcuts evaporates.

 For Indian businesses specifically, this matters enormously.
 We consistently see local businesses with well-written websites struggle to rank because they have zero backlinks from credible local or industry sources.
 A mention and link from a respected regional news site, an industry association, or a major directory can unlock visibility that months of on-page optimisation alone never achieves.
+This is equally true for local Maps rankings — see how backlinks feed into Google Maps prominence signals in our local SEO guide.

 Not all backlinks serve the same purpose, and understanding the differences helps you prioritise your effort.
 Here are the types that genuinely move the needle in 2026.